 Section 4.
 Notice.
 Notice stating the place, day, and hour of the meeting and, in the case of a special meeting, the purpose or purposes for which the meeting is called, shall be delivered not more than sixty (60) and not less than five (5) days prior to the date of such meeting, unless otherwise required by applicable law.

 Section 5.
 Quorum.
-The lesser of (i) ten percent (10%); or (ii) fifteen (15) eligible voting members of the Chapter present (in person or by proxy) shall constitute a quorum for the transaction of business at any duly called meeting of the voting members, provided that if less than a quorum is present, a majority of the voting members present may adjourn the meeting to another time without further notice.
+The lesser of (i) ten percent (10%); or (ii) fifteen (15) Chapter Members present (in person or by proxy) shall constitute a quorum for the transaction of business at any duly called meeting of the Chapter Members, provided that if less than a quorum is present, a majority of the Chapter Members present may adjourn the meeting to another time without further notice.

 Section 6.
 Manner of Acting.
-The act of a majority or more of the voting members present (in person or by proxy) at a duly called meeting at which a quorum is present shall be the act of the members, unless the act of a greater number is required by law, the Articles of Incorporation, or these bylaws.
+The act of a majority or more of the Chapter Members present (in person or by proxy) at a duly called meeting at which a quorum is present shall be the act of the members, unless the act of a greater number is required by law, the Articles of Incorporation, or these bylaws.

 Section 7.
 Rules of Order.
 Generally accepted parliamentary authorities may instruct the Chapter in all applicable situations insofar as they are not inconsistent with these bylaws, applicable law, or any rule or regulation of the Society or the Chapter.